Liquidity Hunts & Stop Runs

 // Overview

-A liquidity hunt is a deliberate push through a well-seen level to harvest stops and fuel the next move.
-Your edge isn’t calling the sweep in advance — it’s recognizing the after: the swift reclaim and acceptance that flips trapped players into exit fuel.
+A hunt is a push through a well-seen level to harvest stops and fuel the next move.
+Your edge isn’t calling it in advance — it’s acting after the sweep, when reclaim + acceptance flip trapped traders into exit fuel.

 Tells It’s a Sweep